Rules of the Minnesota State Board of Legal Certification

 a.
 To provide public notice when an accreditation application has been received for a particular field of law.

 b.
-To make available for inspection, at reasonable times, applications for accreditation submitted by applicant agencies.
+To make available for inspection, at reasonable times, applications for accreditation submitted by applicant agencies, with the exception of confidential information.

 c.
-To publish the definitions of each field of law and the address and telephone number of each applicant agency or accredited agency, along with the name of the agency’s contact person.
+To publish the definitions of each field of law and the website, address, and telephone number of each applicant agency and accredited agency, along with the name of the agency’s contact person.

 111. BOARD SPECIFIED FEES